 But not only consequences of wildfires can be devastating and life-threatening, as even fires occurring in a building or house can result in catastrophic injuries and leave you disabled and disfigured for the rest of your life.

 Litigating wildfires in Los Angeles and all across California is difficult because after establishing the chain of events leading up to the wildfire, it often turns out that no one can be held liable as the blaze was caused by strong winds, heat, dryness, and other natural conditions.

 When litigating fires occurring on someone else’s property, on the other hand, the owner of the property may be held liable for failing to exercise reasonable care and take all precautions to prevent fire accidents and burn injuries.

 But when do premises liability laws apply to fire accidents?
 This is the question we asked our Los Angeles fire accident attorney Howard Craig Kornberg.

 When do premises liability laws apply in fire accidents?

 Earlier this week, there was a structure fire at the Wendy’s on Post Street in Los Angeles.
 The fire was contained almost immediately after the Jacksonville Fire and Rescue Department arrived at the scene.

-It has been the second time in two months that Californian restaurants of the fast food giant caught fire, as the Wendy’s in Baton Rouge, Los Angeles had a fire accident back in November.
+It has been the second time in two months that Californian restaurants of the fast-food giant caught fire, like the Wendy’s in Baton Rouge, Los Angeles had a fire accident back in November.